lidofinance/easy-track/specification.md

 #### function setEasyTrack(address \_easyTrack) external onlyOwner

-Sets address of easyTrack.
+Sets new address of EasyTrack.
 Validates that `_easyTrack` is a contract.
 Can be called only by the owner of the contract.

 Events: